 When to be concerned

 Both freckles and moles can change due to factors such as sun exposure or hormones.
 However, these factors tend to affect a number of moles or freckles, not just one.
-If you see a single growth changing by itself it should be seen as a potential risk.
+If you see a single growth or mole changing by itself it should be seen as a potential risk.

 Other indicators to look out for are moles or freckles that are asymmetrical, have an irregular border, come with patchy colours or have unexplained bleeding or itching.